trueheart78/trueheart78.com/games.md

 1. Sayonara Wild Hearts (NS)
    * Chose this as a palette cleanser and it delivered in spades.
    * The entire experience was simply wonderful.
+   * I don't think I could recommend this game highly enough.
-   * Best ended level I have played in a long time. :kiss:
+   * Best end level I have played in a long time. :kiss:

 <!-- beaten:end -->